Here’s where the HPBA stands on these legislative issues.

 LEARN MORE ABOUT CHANGEOUT PROGRAMS

-Position Statement: HPBA supports efforts to increase transparency, accountability and the role of small businesses in development of regulations within every federal agency.
+Position Statement: HPBA supports efforts to increase transparency, accountability, and the role of small businesses in developing regulations within every federal agency.

 Issue Summary: Many of the federal regulatory issues facing the hearth industry relate to a lack of accountability and requirements for federal agencies as they develop major regulations.
 The Small Business Regulatory Flexibility Improvements Act (H.R.
-33; S. 584) is a bill which would require agencies to analyze the impacts to small businesses affected indirectly.
+33; S. 584) is a bill that would require agencies to analyze the impacts on small businesses affected indirectly.

 Notably, the bill would amend the Small Business Regulatory Enforcement Fairness Act (SBREFA) of 1996 to require agencies, in developing small entity compliance guides, to solicit input from affected small entities or associations of small entities.
 At this point, the SBREFA only applies to the EPA and to OSHA; therefore, this would help small businesses and increase accountability for agencies like the Department of Energy.